itzdaimy/Simple-Rat/README.md

 ├── logs/
 │   └── keylog.txt       # Keystroke logs (created on the server)
-├── screenshots/         # Directory to store captured screenshots ├── README.md            # Project documentation
+├── screenshots/         # Directory to store captured screenshots │   └── Screenshot.png    # Created on the server
+├── README.md            # Project documentation
 ```